-Focus on the tasks, skills or goals you want your child to accomplish for the day and plan your schedule around that.
+Focus on the tasks, skills, or goals you want your child to accomplish for the day and plan your schedule around that.

 A longer school day will naturally happen as your child grows because expectations of their work will only increase.

-Reading for example, is an assignment that can be completed independently of a parent.
+Reading, for example, is an assignment that can be completed independently of a parent.

 12 WAYS TO PREPARE YOUR HOME FOR HOMESCHOOL

 - Declutter. – Go through each section of your home and sort, store, donate, and trash items as needed.
-This can includes categories like broken toys, games with missing pieces, expired pantry items, unworn clothes, papers, etc. The start of a new homeschool year always pairs well with a freshly updated, organized home.
+This can include categories like broken toys, games with missing pieces, expired pantry items, unworn clothes, papers, etc. The start of a new homeschool year always pairs well with a freshly updated, organized home.

-2. Carve out homeschool work / storage space. – This does not mean a full homeschool room (unless that’s what you want).
-But rather, the place in your home where you and your children will gather and a designated space to store your homeschool books, and supplies.
+2. Carve out homeschool work/storage space. – This does not mean a full homeschool room (unless that’s what you want).
+But rather, the place in your home where you and your children will gather and a designated space to store your homeschool books and supplies.
 If you are completely new to homeschooling I would recommend taking a neat and simple approach before making drastic changes so that you can get a better feel for how you want you want your homeschool system to flow.
 This will take some trial and error so think about it before making too many permanent changes to your home.

-4. Organize your curriculum materials. – Storage cubes, shelving, a file cabinet, bins or baskets can all be used to neatly and creatively store your curriculum materials.
+4. Organize your curriculum materials. – Storage cubes, shelving, a file cabinet, bins, or baskets can all be used to neatly and creatively store your curriculum materials.
 Beginning the school year with an organized system will help you and your child feel more prepared and confident.